tkareine/jekyll-minibundle/README.md

 minifier (STDIN).
 The feeding order is the order of the files in the `assets` key in the block configuration.
-The plugin expects the minifier to produce output (STDOUT) and writes it to the file at `destination_path` in Jekyll's output directory.
+The plugin expects the minifier to produce output (STDOUT) and writes it to the file at `destination_path` in Jekyll's site destination directory.
 The filename will contain a fingerprint.

 Block output in the content file: